-Whether you're blessed with a large, light and spacious kitchen or have a small but equally mighty space (our small kitchen design guide is worth a read if this is you), opting for a U-shaped design is not only a practical decision, but has plenty of style potential, too.
+Whether you're blessed with a large, light and spacious kitchen or have a small but equally mighty space, opting for a U-shaped design is not only a practical decision, but has plenty of style potential, too.

-Find out all you need to know about designing a kitchen in our essential guide.
+Find out all you need to know about planning, designing and budgeting your new kitchen in our ultimate guide.